-Uganda to Host Additional IGAD Summit: A Testament to Growing Diplomatic Role
+Uganda Gains Diplomatic Milestone: Selected to Host Extra IGAD Summit, Showcasing Regional Leadership Confidence

 Uganda: A Rising Diplomatic Force

-Hosting the IGAD summit is a significant milestone for Uganda, signalling its increasing stature within the region.
-It is a testament to the nation’s diplomatic acumen and its commitment to fostering cooperation and development among IGAD member states.
+Hosting the IGAD summit is a significant milestone for Uganda, signaling its increasing stature within the region.
+It is a testament to the nation's diplomatic acumen and its commitment to fostering cooperation and development among IGAD member states.
 In this sense, Uganda is not just a host, but a leader, guiding the region towards a future of peace and prosperity.